chgenly/pico-wwwvb/README.md

 - Oregon Scientific
 - Casio 2688 Watch

-I can set all three clocks with the pico-wwvb board.
-The marathon always synchs.
-So this is the one I tested with the most and it assured me that the wwvb signal was correct.
-The Oregon Scientific syncs some of the time.
-The watch synchronizes infrequently and has to be right next to the antenna.
-Although the watch does seem to sychronize at night when it initates its automatic sync.
-So I can call the project a success.
+I can set all three clocks with the Pico WWVB board.
+The Marathon is the most sensitive and can be the furthest away, about 8 inches.
+I've found that the watch and the Oregon Scientific work well, but only if they are away from my monitor.

 ![My radio controlled clocks](images/radio_controlled_clocks.jpg)